Methods

 Parameters:

-field field to be removed or path to the field to remove separated by '.'
+Name Type Description objectobject to remove a field from fieldfield to be removed or path to the field to remove separated by '.'
+Returns:

-the object with the given field removed if found, the same object otherwise
+the object with the given field removed if found, the same object otherwise- Type

 Examples